italicize/italicize.github.io/draft.md

-# Define styles for a new Word template
+# Define styles for a new Word&nbsp;template: a short example

 To make a new Word template means defining many styles.
 The easiest way I've found is to write a description of the styles, then run a macro that defines styles like the description.